 I won these from 3 different editors who all worked on different supplements for the same book.
 In order to update all these supplements, I had to read both the new textbook edition and the old textbook edition thoroughly so I knew what had been added to the new edition and deleted from the old edition; this was quite time consuming.
 However, I did it just once and then applied what I’d learned about the changes to 7 different supplements rather than just one.

 (This is a well-paying niche with little competition.
-See my e-book Writing College Textbook Supplements: The Definitive Guide to Winning High-Paying Assignments in the College Textbook Publishing Market for all the details on how to be successful.)
+See my e-book Writing College Textbook Supplements: Developing Test Questions, Quiz Questions, Instructor Manuals, Lecture Outlines, and Other Curriculum Components for all the details on how to be successful.)

 There’s another way to slant this technique for those of you who write for magazines, newspapers, and trade publications…